"What are allergies?

 What is the most important information I should know about pimecrolimus topical (Elidel)?

-Talk to your doctor if your skin condition does not improve after using pimecrolimus topical for 6 weeks.
+Talk with your doctor if your symptoms do not improve after 6 weeks of treatment.

 Additional Elidel Information